Is Collaborative Addiction Treatment Effective?

 Unfortunately, Practical Recovery does not yet have any long-term follow-up data on our clients.
 The task of designing the data collection is daunting.
 No two clients do the same treatment!
 However, we are in the process of designing a basic data collection system.
 We expect it to reveal that our clients do about as well as clients in well-run studies.

 Our lack of data should not be surprising.
 We are a for-profit facility in a highly competitive market.
 We are also blazing a trail that few others seem to be following on (so far).
 Blazing this trail has kept us fully occupied.
 Raising fees to cover the cost of extensive research (because it would require additional staff) would make our approach even more expensive.
-We are hopeful that as “collaborative addiction care” becomes more recognized our clients and our processes we will be studied by independent and independently funded scientists.
+We are hopeful that as “collaborative addiction care” becomes more recognized by our clients and our processes we will be studied by independent and independently funded scientists.

 Because the core of our addiction interventions is evidence-based addiction treatment (few addiction treatment facilities can accurately state this), there is perhaps a less pressing need for us to have outcome data.
-When your psychologist provides cognitive therapy for depression, or your physician prescribes a proven medication for high blood pressure, do you ask about their personal outcome statistics?
+When your psychologist provides cognitive therapy for depression or your physician prescribes a proven medication for high blood pressure, do you ask about their outcome statistics?
 We might ask our surgeon, however, because in surgery there are often immediate life and death risks.

 To the few potential clients who insist on knowing about outcome data, we respond that we can include in their treatment the main elements of the evidence-based approaches, to the extent the client wants to include them.
 We add that for a client who is well motivated to change, a wide range of facilities might be helpful, but that if they are not well motivated, no facility is likely to help.
 We ask them to consider whether our collaborative approach seems like a good fit for helping them make the changes they want to make.